 Sweet and Salty Butter Pecan Cookies

 As far back as I can remember I have always loved the flavors of sweet and salty together.
 If I get a craving for it, it needs to be satisfied, which can lead to some pretty weird food combinations when you’re desperate.
 I have recently discovered that beer pretzels dipped in vanilla yogurt are the absolute BOMB!
-The sweet ,creamy vanilla yogurt combined with the hard salty pretzels is so good my husband has even taken to eating them together.
+The sweet ,creamy vanilla yogurt combined with the hard salty pretzels is so good my friends has even taken to eating them together.

 It was a given that I would love the sweet and slightly salty coating on these delicious cookies.
 But the sweet and salty flavor isn’t the only thing these delicious cookies have going on for them.
 Toasted pecans and butterscotch chips add tons of flavor to make this an outstanding cookie recipe.